pennybear1009/practicalmachinelearning/pml-courseproject.md

----
-title: "Practical Machine Learning Course Project"
+# Practical Machine Learning Course Project
-author: "Xiaoning PEI"
----
+Xiaoning PEI

 ##Executive Summary
 People use devices such as Jawbone Up, Nike FuelBand, and Fitbit, to collect a large amount of data about personal activity relatively inexpensively.
 One thing that people regularly do is quantify how much of a particular activity they do, but they rarely quantify how well they do it.